XMYSTERlOUSX/mega-link-downloader-bot/README.md

  - Uses two download engines for downloading links!
  - Speed improved with heroku and vps too!
  - Parallel downloads are supported!
 (This means many users can use the bot at the same time. 😇)
- - Multitasking is also supported !
+ - Multitasking is also supported!
 (This means You (owner) and telegram users who you set as auth users will be able to download multiple links at the same time! 😋)
  - Custom thumbnail support!
  - Custom caption support!
  - Ban unwanted users!